BUFFINGTON: Benton the bigot

 He was one of less than a handful of legislators who opposed putting a statue of Dr. Martin Luther King, Jr. on the state capitol grounds.

-Benton referred to that statue during his comments on the radio show, saying that if Democrats ever get control of the state legislature, they will have all the statues removed from the state capitol "except one," meaning the one of MLK.
+Benton referred indirectly to that statue during his comments on the radio show last week, saying that if Democrats ever get control of the state legislature, they will have all the statues removed from the state capitol "except one," meaning the one of MLK.

-Benton can't stand the idea that a black man's statue is on the same ground as statues of his Confederate heroes.
+Benton apparently can't stand the idea that a black man's statue is on the same ground as the statues of his Confederate heroes, or could be in the halls of Congress instead of a Confederate hero.

-If it were up to Benton, black citizens would still be second-class citizens who couldn't vote or serve on juries or participate in the political sphere.
-If it were up to Benton, the Confederacy would have won the war and black people would still be slaves.
+It's difficult to tell if Benton is blinded by his idolization of the Confederacy, or if he's just another bigot from the backwoods.

+Regardless, Benton has "milked" the warped ideals of the Lost Cause and based his entire political career on that premise.
+He hasn't represented Jackson County, he's represented Tommy Benton, victim of an oppressive Yankee world.

 •••

 But we have nobody to blame but ourselves.
-We keep sending him back to the legislature, time after time, despite knowing about his Confederate obsession and his loathing of black leaders.
-At best, Benton is a bigot; at worst, he's a racist.
+We keep sending him back to the legislature, time after time, despite knowing that he's not representing the larger interests of Jackson County.

 One year ago, the small town of Hoschton was embroiled in a racial uproar over racially-charged words spoken by the mayor and a council member.

-One of those who spoke out against the bigotry in Hoschton and called for the mayor and councilman to resign was Ron Johnson, the same Ron Johnson who hosted Tommy Benton on that talk show.
+One of those who spoke out in public against the bigotry in Hoschton and called for the mayor and councilman to resign was Ron Johnson, the same Ron Johnson who hosted Tommy Benton on that talk show last week.

-Yet last week, Johnson didn't call Benton out for his screed against John Lewis; in fact, he nodded his assent by agreeing with Benton on the air.
+Yet Johnson didn't call Benton out for his ugly screed against John Lewis; in fact, he nodded his assent by agreeing with Benton on the air.

 (0) comments